Aleksandar Kosorić

-Aleksandar Kosorić (Александар Kocopић; born 30 January 1987) is a Bosnian professional footballer who plays as a centre-back for First League of RS club Romanija Pale.
+Aleksandar Kosorić (Александар Kocopић; born 30 January 1987) is a Bosnian former professional footballer who played as a centre-back.

 Club career

 Kosorić played for Slavija Sarajevo from 2004 to 2008.
 In January 2009, he moved to Serbian SuperLiga club Partizan after being noticed during a friendly game played between Partizan and Slavija in the summer of 2008.
 After not getting many chances there, he moved in January 2010 to another Belgrade club, Rad.

 During the winter break of the 2011–12 season, Kosorić moved to Radnički 1923.
 A year later he would leave Serbia and move to Iraq to join Erbil playing in the Iraqi Premier League.
 After Iraq, he returned to Serbia and played the second half of the 2013–14 season with Radnički Niš.

-In the summer of 2014, Kosorić joined Bosnian Premier League club Željezničar and played for the next two and half years at the Sarajevo based club.
+In the summer of 2014, Kosorić joined Bosnian Premier League club Željezničar and played for the next two and half years at the Sarajevo-based club.
 While playing at Željezničar, Kosorić became the team captain and received a call for the national team.
 He left Željezničar in December 2016.

 After Željezničar, Kosorić played for Radnik Bijeljina in 2017 and for Spartaks Jūrmala from 2017 to 2018 with whom he won the Latvian Championship in 2017.
 On 10 November 2018, Kosorić left Spartaks.

 On 3 January 2019, Kosorić signed with Maltese Premier League club Balzan.
 He won his first trophy with Balzan on 18 May 2019, the 2018–19 Maltese FA Trophy after beating Valletta in the final.
 He decided to terminate his contract and leave the club in January 2020.

 On 30 January 2020, Kosorić came back to Željezničar, signing a two-and-a-half-year contract with the club.
 On 17 October 2020, in a league win against Olimpik, he made his 100th appearance for Željezničar.
 In December 2023, Kosorić announced his decision to retire from football.
 He played his last game for Željezničar against GOŠK Gabela on 16 December.

 In January 2024, Kosorić decided to continue his career, joining First League of RS club Romanija Pale.
+He announced his second and final retirement from professional football at the end of the 2024–25 season.